Skip to content

 Use this section as a reference library for ministry language and theological terminology, helping to ensure clarity, consistency, and faithfulness in teaching and service within the Church.

-Incarnation (Term) Defined
+Chanukah (Term) Defined

 Share